Captalys/Flock/docs/starting.rst

 Basic Function
 --------------
       We only need to define our iterator which are the elements that will be applied to the given function.
-After that, we use the :func:`apply` from the :py:class:`~flock.FunctionAsync`.
+After that, we use the :func:`apply` from the :py:class:`~flockmp.FunctionAsync`.

 .. code-block:: python
    :emphasize-lines: 6